sleeplessmartin/assignment/README.md

 ### 2. User Endpoints
 - **POST /api/user**
   - Retrieves user details by user ID.
-  - This was set to a POST because this will simulate a user login, which normally should be checked against an identity server
+  - This was set to a POST because this will simulate a user login, which normally should be checked against an identity server.
-  - Note that user id's are set as strings for simplicity.
-Please go to `Shortcuts taken` section.
   - Usage: `POST /api/user` and send a JSON body with the `user_id` and `password`.

 ## Running Migrations on a Fresh Machine